 Associated researchers and projects

 As part of the SWMP long-term monitoring program, SS NERR also monitors Meteorological and Water Quality data which may be correlated with this Nutrient dataset.
-These data are available from the Research Coordinator or online at http://cdmo.baruch.sc.edu/.
+These data are available from the Estuarine Monitoring Coordinator or online at http://cdmo.baruch.sc.edu/.

 The SSNERR water quality monitoring project has been incorporated into the State of Oregon Coastal Non-Point Pollution Control Program (S. 6217) developed by the Oregon Department of Land Conservation and Development and the Oregon Department of Environmental Quality in July 1995.

 South Slough NERR is a partner in NANOOS, Northwest Association of Networked Ocean Observing Systems.
 SWMP data will be used to address critical environmental issues for sustainable development of the Pacific Northwest, including estuarine water quality, estuarine ecosystem management & restoration, coastal storms and erosion and search and rescue operations.
-SSNERR SWMP staff are currently working to install and maintain three NANOOS water quality monitoring stations in the greater Coos estuary.
+SSNERR science staff manage the four core SWMP stations in South Slough estuary and three additional water quality monitoring stations in the greater Coos estuary, Boathouse (pending installation), North Point, and North Spit through NANOOS.
+The last station is in partnership with the Confederated Tribes of the Coos, Lower Umpqua, and Siuslaw Indians.

 Distribution